masayukist/latexdiff_tool/README.md

 # Latex Utilties

-Various utiltiy commands into one makefile for writing tex manuscript.
+Various utility commands  for writing a tex manuscript into one makefile.

 ## usage